Student Awards & Honors

 Honos Civicus Society

 Honos Civicus, Latin for “civic honors”, celebrates and publicly recognizes graduating students who have demonstrated an exceptional commitment to community service and civic engagement during their studies at PHPD.
 Honos Civicus provides an opportunity to celebrate and reflect upon the program’s community involvement while creating an alumni network of health professionals who are excited to continue their commitment to active citizenship throughout their careers.
-Deadline is February 28, 2022.
+Deadline is February 27, 2023 at 5pm EST.